employee-management-app/front/README.md

 ### Requirements

 - node v.16.x.x installed on your local machine
 - npm v.8.x.x installed on your local machine

-Check in terminal:
+Check in the terminal:

 ```
 node -v